dcelisgarza/DDD.jl/docs/src/index.md

 After generating our primitive loops, we can create a network using either a vector of dislocation loops or a single dislocation loop.
 The network may also be created manually, and new constructor methods may be defined for bespoke cases.
 For our purposes, we use the constructor that dispatches on `Union{DislocationLoop, AbstractVector{<:DislocationLoop}}`, meaning a single variable whose type is `DislocationLoop` or a vector of them.
 Here we use a vector with both our loop structures.

-Since the dislocation network is a constantly evolving entity, this necessarily means this is a mutable structure.
+Since the networks are constantly evolving entities, this necessarily means we need a mutable structure.
 ```julia
 julia> network = DislocationNetwork(
           [shearHexagon, prisPentagon]; # Dispatch type, bespoke functions dispatch on this.